 If you have equipment for either of the aforementioned activities, you can head over to the following locations for Skiing or Snow Shoeing of varying difficulties:

 Waa Kee Sha – Perhaps the mildest terrain, this park offers 22 acres of dense woodland.
 You will see nature at its finest as you traverse the trails.
 Park is open for foot traffic only.

 Fox Bend Golf Course – Navigating a golf course can be challenging on the finest of summer days.
 Come see how winter brings a whole new perspective to bridges, hills, and bunkers!

 Saw Wee Kee – A great place for intermediate or expert skiers, Saw Wee Kee Park offers a more technical landscape.
 Make sure to follow the trail signs as you dive into this 134.4-acre park.

 Bundle up and hit the trails for a winter nature walk.
 There is so much to explore along our 20 miles of trails, and we make it easy for you to enjoy by plowing our paved trails when we receive significant snowfall!

 Sledding is perhaps the most beloved winter activity of all.
-If you relish in the brisk winter air kissing your nose and cheeks as you descend a hill at lightning speed, we have seven parks with sledding hills for you!
+If you relish in the brisk winter air kissing your nose and cheeks as you descend a hill at lightning speed, we have several parks with sledding hills for you!
 Bring your favorite saucer, tandem bobsled, or inflatable snow tube and come enjoy the great outdoors.
 Parks with snow hills include: